ramosios/AniCue/README.md

-# AniCue
+# Upani

-AniCue is an iOS app for discovering, tracking, and managing your anime watchlist and watched shows.
+Upani is an iOS app for discovering, tracking, and managing your anime watchlist and watched shows.

 ## Features